Scientific name: Pseudogymnoascus destructans

 Why Should I Care?

-White-nose syndrome is incredibly dangerous to bats, and could push some bat species towards extinction.
-A drop in bat populations will mean a significant increase in populations of the insects that they prey on, some of which are agricultural pests.
+White-nose syndrome is very dangerous to bats and could lead to the extinction of bat species.
+A drop in bat populations will mean a significant increase in populations of their insect prey, some of which are agricultural pests.

 How Can We Stop It?

-The fungus that causes white-nose syndrome is primarily spread by bat-to-bat or bat-to-environment contact, but it has been demonstrated that gear and clothing that come in contact with infected environments can spread the fungus to new locations.
+The fungus that causes white-nose syndrome is primarily spread by bat-to-bat or bat-to-environment contact, but gear and clothing that contact infected environments can spread the fungus to new locations.
 To limit its spread, clothing and gear should be decontaminated after entering areas where bats might roost, including caves.
-See the National Decontamination Protocol.
 Do not handle living or dead wild bats.
+For more information and decontamination protocols, see: https://www.whitenosesyndrome.org/resources

 What Are Its Characteristics?